 Visit Pontelandolfo and the Pontelandolfo News are helpful sites.

 Pontelandolfo 1861 tells the history of the town with a particular emphasis on its destruction by the Piedmontese occupation troupes.
 Estate Del Terrore recounts the burning, pillage, and murders of men, women and children on August 14, 1861.
 The web site is part of a larger initiative to bring tourists to town.
 Read about the program at this post The Pontelandolfo 1861 Project.

 Bar Elimar is a place I love to sit, stare and write in.
-Caffè to cocktails to scoops of gelato, cornetto and crunchy pannini help make this a comfortable place to sit and watch the world go by.
+Caffè to cocktails help make this a comfortable place to sit and watch the world go by.
 Marilina Mazzamauro and Elio Di Muragi are you hosts.
 Piazza Roma

-Ponte Simone is a bar, lunch spot, place to play lotto and the slots, grocery store and more.
-Jack and I eat lunch there often.
+Ponte Simone is a bar, place to play lotto and the slots, grocery store and more.
 Angela and Nicola are the young and well organized owners.
-Located at Ponte Sorgento the Bar/Store has a FaceBook page.
+Ponte Sorgento.
+The Bar/Store has a FaceBook page.

 Non Solo Pizza at Piazza Roma #10 sells pizza by the slice or whole.
 They also have a lot of scrumptious snacks like arancini balls, calzones and rustica.
 Emilia Lese, the owner, catered a party for me and everything was yummy. +39 328.589.0831

 La Farmacia, Pizza Roma 13 Dott.
 Nicola Perone and his daughter Dotteressa Assunta Perone have a full service pharmacy.
 Tina speaks English and is incredibly helpful. +39 082.485.2051